OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       :default: 1

       It is a ratio used to enhance certain aspects of memory.
-      In some memory allocations a block of either 256 or 512 bytes is used.
+      In some memory allocations a block of 256 bytes is used.
-      This parameter can be adjusted to achieve nMemoryRatio*256 or nMemoryRatio*512.
+      This parameter can be adjusted to achieve nMemoryRatio*256.
       By way of example, please use nMemoryRatio=2 in powerful computers and nMemoryRatio=0.5 in less powerful computers.
       By increasing this parameter, more memory will be required,